-The process to import plugin data to the drawing.tool is continuously improving.
+The process of importing plugin data to the drawing.tool is continuously improving.
 As we add more functionality and updates, this article will change to meet the current existing workflow.
 For now, here are some tips you can apply to your model to have a smooth import and reduce model clean-up inside drawing.tool.

-Only walls, floors, windows, and roofs are imported into drawing.tool.
-Everything outside of the main 4 categories will not be imported.
+Only walls, floors, windows, roofs, spandrels, and rectangular skylights are imported into drawing.tool.
+Everything outside of these categories will not be imported.

 At every level, all wall objects should have identical Top and Base offsets.

-Floating walls do not import.
-Low-height walls do not import.
+Floating walls and Low-height walls do not import.
 However, both can be modeled in the drawing.tool interface.

 Curved walls will not import curved but will be segmented or faceted based on the complexity of the curve.